Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Scope"

-Re-exports all named exports from the "effect/Scope" module as "Scope".
+Re-exports all named exports from the "effect/Scope" module as `Scope`.

 **Signature**